If you can’t find the answer to your question below, please contact HICL's Administrator & Company Secretary whose contact details are available here.

 Further information regarding The Association of Investment Companies may be found via the following external link; www.theaic.co.uk.

-The Company does not have a benchmark per se, but the FTSE 250 index is used to show relative performance.
+The Company does not have a benchmark per se, but the FTSE 250 and FTSE All Share indices are used to show relative performance.

-The Company’s ticker is HICL:LN, and its ISIN and SEDOL codes are GB00B0T4LH64 and B0T4LH6, respectively.
+The Company’s ticker is HICL:LN, and its ISIN and SEDOL codes are GB00BJLP1Y77 and BJLP1Y7, respectively.

-The Company’s annual results are normally published in May (in respect of its financial year ended 31 March) and its interim results are normally published in November (in respect of the six months ended 30 September).
+The Company’s annual results will normally be published in May (in respect of its financial year ended 31 March) and its interim results will normally be published in November (in respect of the six months ended 30 September).
 Please refer to the Corporate Calendar for further information.

-Administrator & Company Secretary: Aztec Financial Services (Guernsey) Limited
+Administrator & Company Secretary: Aztec Financial Services (UK) Limited

 Some commonly-used acronyms appear throughout the website.
 An explanation of what each stands for and its general meaning is as follows: